+Section 7.
+Emergency Sessions.

-Section 8.
-Emergency Meetings.
-If, by reason of typhoon, flood, or fire, or law enforcement or other emergency, there is need for expedited action by the House or a committee to meet the emergency, the Speaker or Committee Chair may provide for a meeting site other than the regular meeting site and notice requirements shall be suspended during such emergency.
-In the event of an emergency meeting the House or committee shall:
+If, by reason of typhoon, flood, or fire, or law enforcement or other bona fide legislative emergency, there is need for expedited action by the House to meet the emergency, the Speaker may provide for a meeting site other than the regular meeting site and notice requirements shall be suspended during such emergency.
+In the event of an emergency meeting the House:

-(a) State in writing the reasons for its finding that an emergency exists;

-(b) Take a vote whereby two-thirds of all members of the House or committee agree that an emergency exists;

-(c) File an emergency agenda and the findings on the emergency with the Clerk.
-[Reference: 1 CMC § 9908].
+- (a) State in writing the reasons for its finding that an emergency exists; - (b) Take a vote whereby two-thirds (14) of all members of the House agree that an emergency exists; - (c) File an emergency agenda and the findings on the emergency with the Clerk.